Download Movavi Screen Recorder start making amazing videos right away!

 A webinar series is more than just a string of webinars centered around a topic.
-Like a TV series, a webinar series will require each episode maintain a certain level of consistency.
-Each session should be of a similar length, and the same host should be used for each episode.
-Graphics which maintains the same look and feel will tie each of the episodes together while increasing the branding power of each event.
+Like a TV series, a webinar series will require that each episode maintains a certain level of consistency.
+Each session should be of a similar length, and the same host should be leading each episode.
+Graphics that maintain the same look and feel will tie each of the episodes together while increasing the branding power of each event.

 Do I Need to Be on Camera for a Webinar?

-When considering your webinars best practices, the question of whether to appear on camera or not will no doubt crop up.
-There’s no simple yes or no answer but here are few things you can consider which should help you decide:
+When considering webinar best practices, the question of whether to appear on camera will no doubt crop up.
+There’s no simple yes or no answer but here are few things to consider which should help you decide:

 - It reinforces the “realness” of the event

 - People prefer seeing a face rather than just a voice

 A camera may not be the best idea if: